 Three months of use for the Skoove piano-learning software is also added.
 And, it’s this feature that might have most parents ready to hit the purchase button.
 Skoove has many exclusive beginner-to-advanced piano courses and is one of the best ways to introduce the little ones to the instrument.

-The Casio SA-77 is a very small keyboard piano.
+The Casio SA-76 is a very small keyboard piano.
 It has been designed for the youngest of students.
 The 44-key model will be a great fit for kids and anyone else with very small hands and just starting out.

 It may not seem like much but 44 keys cover the essential notes.
 The instrument may be small but it’s far from boring even after the kids learn the basics.
 They can make use of any of the 100 tones or 50 rhythms and start exploring basic compositions in many genres, the better for understanding music.

 A small LCD screen is available for making adjustments and browsing through different presets.
-The speakers aren’t too loud but there’s also the option of pairing the SA-77 with headphones if the kid wants to practice at odd hours.
+The speakers aren’t too loud but there’s also the option of pairing the SA-76 with headphones if the kid wants to practice at odd hours.

 The Casio CTK-2550 is another solution for a starter piano.
 The bare-bones package includes the keyboard and the power supply, which is a pretty good starting point.
-The sound quality is ok for this price range and even more impressive when you swap the speakers for a pair of headphones.
+The sound quality is decent for this price range and even more impressive when you swap the speakers for a pair of headphones.